 Do the Callahan & McLane books need to be read in order?

 Yes.
 Mason Callahan is a secondary character from several of the Bone Secrets Novels, and the series follows the growth of his relationship with FBI Special Agent Ava McLane.
-The two of them were so interesting I dedicated a whole series to them.
+The two of them were so interesting I dedicated an entire series to them.
 There are no cliffhangers in these books.
-THE SILENCE, a Columbia River series book, is the unofficial fifth book in this series.
+THE SILENCE, a Columbia River series book, is the unofficial fifth book for Ava and Mason.

 Do the Mercy Kilpatrick books need to be read in order?

 Yes.
 All the plots stand alone and there are no cliffhangers, but the history of the characters makes more sense if read in order.
-Keep an eye out for a seventh Mercy book called IN THE PINES was published in August 2022 and her next book, AT THE RIVER, will be out in February 2024.
+A seventh Mercy book called IN THE PINES was published in August 2022 and her next book, AT THE RIVER, will be out in February 2024.

 Do all the Rogue novellas and Widow’s Island novellas need to be read in order?

 Yes.
-While each Rogue novella contains a complete suspense plot, there is a secondary small mystery arc that is investigated over all four books in the Rogue River series.
-Novellas one and three are written from the point-of-view of Stevie Taylor and novellas two and four are written from her sister Carly’s point-of-view.
-They also need to be read in order to follow their relationships with the men in their lives.
+While each Rogue novella contains a complete suspense plot, there is a secondary small mystery arc that is investigated over the first four books in the Rogue River series.
 Each novella is about a hundred pages.

 The two Rogue Winter novellas start a few months after Rogue River with the same characters.
 Rogue Vows and Rogue Justice are the same.
-Again, each novella is written from a sister’s point-of-view, and the two novellas each contain a complete mystery with a secondary small mystery that is solved over the two stories.
+Each novella contains a complete mystery with a secondary small mystery that is solved over each set.

 Widow’s Island is a novella series set in the San Juan Islands area with a new cast but expect to see a few Rogue characters pop up.
 Again, each novella is a complete mystery without cliffhangers.

 Books-n-Kisses did an interview with Melinda Leigh and me for the release of our ROGUE RIVER series.
 You can check out the full interview here.

 Why aren’t your books available in digital format for Nook, Kobo, or in the Apple bookstore?